How to Ignore SSL Certificate in cURL and When It’s Safe To

 Avoid -k in Scripts and Automation

-• Use a valid certificate.
+• Using a valid certificate

-• Ensure the full certificate chain is provided by the server.
+• Checking that the full certificate is provided by the serverIf SSL verification fails, try to solve the root cause:

 Use Environment-Specific Certificates